revolist/revogrid-docs/pro/index.md

   :features="[
     'Access to all Pro Examples',
     'Prioritized Github Issues',
+    'Prioritized Roadmap Items',
-    'Keep the library running and maintained under an MIT License', 'Up to 1 hour of individual support via email per month', 'Introduction call with one of the creators of Revogrid' ]"
+    'Up to 1 hour of individual support via email per month', 'Introduction call with one of the creators of Revogrid', 'Keep the library running and maintained under an MIT License', ]"
-  @open="showForm = true"
-/>

-<Plan
-  title="Enterprise"
-  description="For large companies who want to have guidance and insights from the Revogrid team." buttonText="Request a Quote"
-  :features="[
-    'Perpetual access to all Pro Examples',
-    'Prioritized Github Issues',
-    'Keep the library running and maintained under an MIT License', '1 hour of individual support via voice, video, or email per month', 'Custom procurement and payment process'
-  ]"
   @open="showForm = true"
 />